gitpress-io/blog/source/donatecafe.md

 date: 2021-05-04
 ---

-Today I am happy to introduce the new donation feature for all GitPress authors.
+Today I am happy to introduce the new donation feature to all GitPress authors.

 Follow the 3 steps to enable this feature: